 Kate’s journey continually revealed the truth of Africa, and its diverse people and cultures, in a way that could be only seen on a bicycle.

 A feature film and book, both entitled Njinga, Breaking the Cycle in Africa, 22,000km, 20 countries, 299 days were released in September/October 2014.
 The film won Best Documentary, Best Cinematography and was runner-up for Best Director at the Action on Film International Film Festival in LA.
-We are now cutting a 10x30min TV series to be ready by around September 2015.

 Watch the trailer: